DiamondLightSource/tickit/docs/tutorials/creating-an-adapter.rst

                 adapters=[ShutterAdapter(host=self.host, port=self.port)],
             )

-As the adapter(s) are defined in the `ComponentConfig`, they are not required to be declared in the YAML for the simulation.
+Using `ComponentConfig` the adapters are instantiated in Python so they are not referenced in the YAML config.

 .. seealso::
     See the `Creating a Simulation` tutorial for a walk-through of creating simulation